NGC 1427: Globular clusters

 NGC 1427 is surrounded by a population of around 470 globular clusters, however estimates suggest that number may be as high as 510.
 It has a bimodal distribution of one population of metal-rich red clusters and another population of metal-poor blue clusters.
 The blue globular clusters have an abundance ratio of [Fe/H] = -1.02 ± 0.2, greater than that of the globular clusters in the halo of the Milky Way, while the red globular clusters have an abundance ratio of [Fe/H] = -0.15 making them more metal rich than the globular clusters in the bulge of the Milky Way.
 This suggests that the red globular clusters have more similarities to the metal-rich globular clusters found in disk galaxies unlike in giant elliptical galaxies like M87.
-Therefore as the red globular clusters have a higher metallicity than the blue globular clusters, this suggests that red globular clusters are younger than the blue global clusters, possibly having formed from ether galaxy mergers or another local galactic processes.
+Therefore, as the red globular clusters have a higher metallicity than the blue globular clusters, this suggests that red globular clusters are younger than the blue global clusters, possibly having formed from either galaxy mergers or other local galactic processes.